moho4610/az-hcp-tfc-vault/README.md

 - resourcegroups
 - ....then you can deploy other resources accordingly.

 To setup the Azure DevOps tooling you will also need to have access to ['az-hcp-tfc-vault-pipelinetemplates' Repo](https://github.com/moho4610/az-hcp-tfc-vault-pipelinetemplates).
-Part of setting up the tooling is using a dedicated separate repository to standardise terraform resource deployments across multiple users/teams and implement approvers for change control enforcement.
+Part of setting up the tooling is using a dedicated separate repository to standardise terraform resource deployments across multiple users/teams and implement global approvers for change control enforcement.

 # CI-CD Config
 ![f1](readme_Images/highlevelworkflow.png)